rack-app/rack-app/README.md

 If you have anything to say, you can leave a comment. :)

-### 0.10.0

-* serializer block/method for class shared serialization logic
-* Mount method should able to take namespace option
-* Create erb Parser Gem for View/FileServer to support to .erb files

-### 0.11.0

-* content_type syntax sugar on class level
-* response_headers syntax sugar for request processing

-### 0.12.0

-* custom error_handler block for api, where Exception class types can be defined to process
-  * NULL Object pattern for error_handler_fetcher

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.